gityopie/odoo-addons/README.md

-# Odoo addons version 14.0
+# Odoo addons version 15.0

+> Notes: If you are looking for the version 16.0, you can find more information at the following link [https://github.com/mithnusa](https://github.com/mithnusa)

 These Odoo addons are mainly focus on integrating Odoo with Google maps services.